syncfusion-content/blazor-docs/blazor/rating/events.md

 ## OnItemHover

-The rating component triggers the `OnItemHover` event when the rating item is hovered.
+The rating component triggers the [OnItemHover](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_OnItemHover) event when the rating item is hovered.
+The `RatingHoverEventArgs` passed as an event argument provides the details of the hovered item.

 ```cshtml